 The sample words chosen for this study all had /a/ as their initial vowel; phonation contrasts are limited to the first vowel.
-Only /a/ was chosen because of its greater proportion in the wordlists.
+Only/a/ was chosen because of its greater proportion in the wordlists.
 The sample words could have any of the four lexical tones.
-Figure 4 illustrates a sample of the !Xóõ words chosen (the complete wordlist is listed in the Appendix and online as Supplementary Materials).
+Figure 4 illustrates a sample of the !Xóõ words chosen (the complete wordlist is listed in the Appendix and online in the supplementary materials; see Footnote 5).
 Table 3 shows the number of words by phonation type and tone.
-The six phonation types are all found on words with low tones, whereas the other tones are found on only a subset of the phonation types.
+All six phonation types are found on words with low tones, whereas only a subset of the phonation types is found on words with the other tones.
 No phonation type is attested with all four tones (the same is true if one assumes a two-tone analysis, where high and falling tones are H and mid and low tones are L).
-The onsets are also unbalanced; for example, uvular onsets are attested mostly with pharyngealized and harsh vowels, and Miller (2010) considers the [9! $\chi$ ] onset (found here on the word for 'udder' with a creaky vowel) to be a guttural, which could affect the creaky voice on the following vowel.
-Differences by lexical item for each acoustic measure are shown in Supplementary Materials; however, since the number of lexical items per phonation type is very small, it is impossible in this study to determine whether any differences by lexical item are due to onset effects or lexical idiosyncrasies.
+The onsets are also unbalanced; for example, uvular onsets are attested mostly with pharyngealized and harsh vowels, and Miller (2010) considers the [9!X] onset (found here on the word for "udder" with a creaky vowel) to be a guttural, which could affect the creaky voice on the following vowel.
+Differences by lexical item for each acoustic measure are shown in the online supplementary materials (see Footnote 5); however, since the number of lexical items per phonation type is very small, it is impossible in this study to determine whether any differences by lexical item are due to onset effects or lexical idiosyncrasies.